THEBEST7192/nextpeek-app/README.md

-# NextPeek - Spotify Queue Manager
+# NextPeek - Spotify Queue Viewer

 NextPeek gives you a clean, always-on window into your live Spotify queue, right on your desktop.